 If you think for one second, isn’t this surprising phenomenon the perfect way to derail the most subtle philosophies and muddle our reason?
 Where is the new Balzac who will describe for us the physiognomy of the modern voter?
 Or the Charcot who will explain the anatomy and the mentality of this incurable nutjob?

-I understand that a scammer always finds investors, the censor his defenders; the Opéra-comique has its fans, the Constitutionnel its subscribers, and Mr. Carnot will always find painters to celebrate his triumphal and rigid entry into any town in Languedoc.
+I understand that a scammer always finds investors, the censor his defenders; the comic opera has its fans, Le Constitutionnel its subscribers, and Mr. Carnot will always find painters to celebrate his triumphal and rigid entry into any town in Languedoc.
 I understand why Mr. Chantavoine continues to insist upon seeking for rhymes; I understand it all.

 But that a member of Parliament, or a senator, or a president of the republic, or any one of these bizarre clowns who seek any sort of elected office, can find a voter—that is, that he can find that dreamed-of creature, that improbable martyr, who feeds you with his bread, clothes you with his wool, fattens you with his flesh, enriches you with his money, hoping only to receive, in exchange for these prodigalities, to be cudgeled about the neck and kicked in the behind, when he isn’t being shot in the chest with a pistol—truly, this tops the already rather pessimistic notions I already held about human stupidity in general, and the French brand of idiocy in particular, our dear and immortal nationalistic idiocy!